mingyuchoo/nix-script-collections/40-nix-flakes/README.md

 -<https://nixos-and-flakes.thiscute.world/nixos-with-flakes/nixos-with-flakes-enabled>

-## How to create project using Nix Flakes
+## How to create a project using Nix Flakes

 ```bash
 $ mkdir <my-project-name>